-One hundred and seventy-eight sample locations were surveyed in Study Zone 3 from July 29 to 31, 2017.
+One hundred and sixty locations were surveyed in Study Zone 3 from July 29 to August 1, 2018.
 Surveys were conducted at night, when bats would be foraging.
-A two-person crew surveyed each sample location with a hand-held Pettersson Elektronik - D240X bat detector.
+A two-person crew surveyed each location with a hand-held Pettersson Elektronik - D240X bat detector.